yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/demo-app.md

 next:
   description: ''
 ---
 To help you understand and check how the Yuno SDKs work, the Yuno team provides the Demo App.
 It provides implementation examples for all Yuno SDKs.
-Therefore, if you are having trouble running some SDK on your platform, you can check the working examples from the Demo App.
+Therefore, if you are having trouble running some SDK on your platform, you can see the working examples from the Demo App.

 > 🚧 Connect Payment Methods
 >
 > To ensure the Demo App will work properly, be sure to connect at least one payment method to your account through the [Dashboard](https://dashboard.y.uno/).
 Otherwise, when you access the Demo App, some features won't work.
-If you don't know how to connect a payment method to your account, check the following contents:
+If you don't know how to connect a payment method to your account, see the following contents:
 >
 > * [Connections](/docs/connections)
 > * [Checkout Builder](/docs/checkout-builder)